ecetsn/CS210_Term_Project/README.md

 - Ensure the availability of WhatsApp data for analysis.
 - Run the notebook in a Jupyter environment, following each step.

+## Building
+No additional building steps are required for this project.

+## Deploying / Publishing
+No specific deployment steps are needed as this project primarily focuses on analysis and exploration.

+## Configuration
+No user-configurable parameters.
+The configuration involves installing the required dependencies and setting up the environment.

+## API Reference
+No external API is used.
+The project primarily utilizes Python libraries for sentiment analysis and spell-checking.

 ## Findings

 ### Sentiment Correlations Findings: